Penal Code 12556 PC - Imitation Firearms Law in California

 Criminal threats – Penal Code 422 PC: It's illegal to threaten bodily harm or death to someone in a credible manner.
 This statute is frequently charged with other gun crimes if used as part of the threat.

-Other related offenses are Penal Code 21810 PC brass knuckles, Penal Code 22010 PC nunchucks, and Penal Code 16470 PC carrying a dirk or dagger, possession of a silencer as defined under Penal Code 33410 PC, and Penal Code 26350 carrying an unloaded handgun.
+Other related offenses are Penal Code 21810 PC brass knuckles, Penal Code 22010 PC nunchucks, Penal Code 16470 PC carrying a dirk or dagger, possession of a silencer as defined under Penal Code 33410 PC, and Penal Code 26350 carrying an unloaded handgun.

 What Are the Defenses?